Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Faithfulness w.r.t Provided Knowledge

 \subsection{Faithfulness w.r.t Irrelevant Knowledge}

-In the retrieval-augmented setting, an ideal model should comprehend passage contents and avoid answering if the passage lacks relevant information.
-To test this, we provide the models with an irrelevant passage by selecting the 1001 ranked passage from the list of retrieved passages.
+An ideal model for QA should comprehend the provided passage and avoid answering if the passage lacks relevant information.
+To test this, we provide the models with a passage that is likely to be irrelevant but related (e.g., a query about Tom Cruise movie will be provided a Korean movie passage that has nothing to do with Tom Cruise).
+To do so, we treat the first passage after the thousandth ranked passage as irrelevant but related.

-\paragraph{Prompt Setup} Our preliminary experiments demonstrated that without an explicit instruction, Flan-T5 and Alpaca did not refrain from answering at all.
-Hence, we modified the prompt to make this behavior more explicit and instructed the model to output \textit{I don't know} if the passage is deemed irrelevant, as demonstrated in \Cref{fig:prompt_unanswerability} (\Cref{appendix_sec:prompts}).
-We report the proportion of model responses that contain \textit{I don't know} and other observed synonymous expressions.\footnote{``UNANSWERABLE'', ``..passages do not contain..''} Note that for these experiments, we only investigate whether a model refused to answer.
-We do not verify the correctness of any generated responses.
-Moreover, to measure the impact of this new instruction, we also experiment with providing the gold passage and report the proportion of model responses that do \textit{not} contain \textit{I don't know} and other synonymous expressions.
+Our preliminary experiments demonstrated that without explicit instruction, Flan-T5 and Alpaca did not refrain from answering at all.
+Hence, we modify the instruction from \Cref{sec:instruction-tuned} (Instr. v1) to direct the model to refrain from answering if the passage is deemed irrelevant -- \texttt{Please answer the following question given the following passages.
+If the answer is not in the passages or cannot be inferred from the passages, respond as ``I don't know''}.
+We refer to this instruction as \textbf{Instr. v2}.
+We report the proportion of model responses that contain \textit{I don't know} and other observed synonymous expressions, referred to as $P_{IR}$.
+To test for any bias this instruction modification might introduce, we also check for the model's answer abstinence when provided with the gold passage, denoted by $P_{G}$.
+Ideally, a model should always refrain from answering when given irrelevant information and never refrain when given the correct passage(s).

-\paragraph{Results} We present our results in \cref{tab:unanswerability}.
-We find that when provided with an irrelevant passage, Llama-2 most often refuses to answer on open-domain and multi-hop QA datasets (more than 99\% in NQ and HotpotQA).
-GPT-3.5 performs the best for TopiOCQA, refraining to answer on 88.15\% turns.
-However, for both of these models, the inclination to not answer also extends to when the gold passage is actually present.
-In comparison, Flan-T5 is well balanced on datasets it was exposed to during training, however, it remains overconfident on TopiOCQA, which was not included in the training.
-Alpaca adheres the least to the instruction and answers even if the passage is not relevant to the information need of the user. \Cref{appendix_sec:unanswerability} demonstrates some failure examples of these models in both scenarios.
-Further research is required to optimally design and prompt models to better identify when to answer and when not to answer.